WHITELOTUS4/chscdn.github.io/README.md

 ```html
 <script src="https://chscdn.vercel.app/cdn/v1/js/chscdn.js" crossorigin="anonymous"></script>
 ```
-and then open a javascript file where you access our pre-written code for you, just copy past the following code for deepfake detection:
+and then open a javascript file where you access our pre-written codes, just copy past the following code for deepfake detection:
 ```js
 // Connect the CHSCDN plugin
 // Create an instance of the CHSCDN class